databricks/spark-tfocs/README.md

-#A port of TFOCS for Apache Spark
+# TFOCS for Spark: a Community Port of TFOCS for Apache Spark

-This package (referred to as spark-tfocs) is an implementation of the [TFOCS](http://cvxr.com/tfocs/) convex solver for [Apache
+This package is an implementation of the [TFOCS](http://cvxr.com/tfocs/) convex solver for [Apache Spark](http://spark.apache.org/).
-Spark](http://spark.apache.org/).

-The original Matlab TFOCS library provides building blocks to construct efficient solvers for convex problems. spark-tfocs implements a useful subset of this functionality, in Scala, and is designed to operate on distributed data using the Spark cluster computing framework. spark-tfocs includes support for:
+The original Matlab TFOCS library provides building blocks to construct efficient solvers for convex problems.
+TFOCS for Spark implements a useful subset of this functionality, in Scala, and is designed to operate on distributed data using the Spark cluster computing framework.
+TFOCS for Spark includes support for:

 * Convex optimization using Nesterov's accelerated method (Auslender and Teboulle variant)